 Speaking of wrestling backgrounds.
 None come as more accomplished than Gold Medal Olympian, Henry Cejudo.
 He has a low centre of gravity and is quick to pounce on any mistakes his opponents make.
 He’s up against “The Dominator” Dominick Cruz.
 A stand-up fighter who has proven to be hard to hit.
-He moves quick and attacks frequently.
-His main weapon being his fists by way of a long-reaching straight come hook that causes his opponents no end of trouble.
+He moves quickly and attacks frequently.
+His main weapon is his fists by way of a long-reaching straight-come hook that causes his opponents no end of trouble.
 He seems to lack that knockout punch though, resulting in a lot of his victories coming by points decision.

-Cejudo has won his last two fights by knockout and with him being bantamweight and Flyweight title holder, it’s no surprise he heads the betting market markets.
-However, he hasn’t fought in the Octagon since that Bantamweight win against Moraes back in June last year.
+Cejudo has won his last two fights by knockout and with him being bantamweight and Flyweight titleholder, it’s no surprise he heads the betting market markets.
+However, he hasn’t fought in the Octagon since that Bantamweight wins against Moraes back in June last year.
 I wouldn’t like to call this fight and see much more sense in betting on the “fight to go the distance” market.
 Don’t expect fantastic value here though.
 It just seems like a more sensible bet to me.

 Francis Ngannou v Jairzinho Rozenstruik (Heavyweight bout)

 Here come the heavyweights!
-Ngannou is nothing short of a well oiled knockout machine.
-However that is exactly what Rozenstruik is proving to be.
-This scenario makes for one very likely outcome, my opinion – A quick fight!
+Ngannou is nothing short of a well-oiled knockout machine.
+However, that is exactly what Rozenstruik is proving to be.
+This scenario makes for one very likely outcome, in my opinion – A quick fight!

-Ngannou is clear favourite here and the choice that I fancy.
+Ngannou is a clear favourite here and the choice that I fancy.
 The only people who have seen success from Ngannou did so by being able to nullify Ngannou’s power.
-I don’t see Rozenstruik to be the type of fighter to be able to achieve that.
+I don’t see Rozenstruik is the type of fighter to be able to achieve that.
 Also, despite that horrific lip injury Rozenstruik caused to Overeem, it happened in the last seconds of the fight.

 Ngannou to win by KO, TKO, DQ or submission is my betting market of choice for this fight.
 I also fancy the more outside bet of Ngannou to win in the second round as a smaller staked side-bet.